saltstack/community/working_groups/wg-Release/README.md

 * Make the Salt release process more transparent
 * Identify pain points in the release process
 * Improve the workflow of releasing Salt
+* Provide a place for different OS vendors to discuss about the Salt release process

 # Objectives/Goals